Have you experienced a loss of income as a result of the COVID-19 pandemic and are unable to pay rent? INHS may be able to help.

 In response to the COVID-19 pandemic and its impact on the lives of community members, INHS has worked with funders to establish the COVID-19 Rental Assistance Program.
 The program is designed to provide rent relief for up to three months to eligible households who have experienced a loss of income related to the public health crisis.

 This assistance will be available to renters who meet income limits in Schuyler, Seneca, Tioga, and Tompkins Counties.
+Applicants will not need to repay this assistance.
 Please be advised that your landlord will need to agree to participate in this program and properties will need to meet condition requirements.

 Funds will be distributed on a first eligible, first served basis.
 INHS tenants are welcome to apply but will not receive priority.
 If you need assistance in completing the application or you need translation services, contact Amber Compton at firstname.lastname@example.org.